shahnamana/QTalk/README.md

 ### Prerequisites

-This is a list things you need to use the software and how to install them.
+This is a list things you need to use the software and how to install them on your mobile phones:

 * A valid Google Account
 * Memory Space of 100mb in the device